-The project featured eight homes that were blighted and uninhabitable, each with nearly 3,500 square feet of living space.
-Wood windows with Baltimore bullnose trim, Hardiplank siding, restored brick fronts, wood cornices and solid wood doors were some of the exterior features included to meet CHAP historical guidelines.
-Each house received energy efficient windows and doors, LED lighting, open cell foam insulation and high efficiency heating and cooling units to meet stringent Energy Star guidelines.
+The project featured 8 homes that were blighted and uninhabitable, each with nearly 3,500 square feet of living space.
+Wood windows with Baltimore bullnose trim, Hardiplank siding, restored brick fronts, wood cornices, and solid wood doors were some of the exterior features included to meet CHAP historical guidelines.
+Each house received energy efficient windows and doors, LED lighting, open cell foam insulation and high efficiency heating and cooling units.
+These additions met stringent Energy Star guidelines.

-On July 21st, 2015, the City of Baltimore held a dedication ceremony attended by representatives from the Druid Heights Community Development Corporation, Healthy Neighborhoods, UrbanBuilt, Department of HUD, State department of Housing, Mayor Stephanie Rawlings Blake, and local residents.
-All expressed excitement about this project, which is only the start of the rehabilitation process in this vulnerable neighborhood.
+On July 21st, 2015, the City of Baltimore held a dedication ceremony for the project.
+UrbanBuilt attended, along with Mayor Stephanie Rawlings Blake, local residents, and representatives from the Druid Heights Community Development Corporation, Healthy Neighborhoods, Department of HUD, and State department of Housing.
+All expressed excitement about this project, which is only the start of the rehabilitation process in this recovering neighborhood.